S

 The Best Dog Food for Smooth Fox Terriers

 This breed sometimes tends towards heart disease.
-Owners should always make regular vet appointments to check up on their dogs’ health, but also educate yourself on the connection between heart failure in dogs and dog food with legumes.
+Owners should always make regular vet appointments to check up on their dogs’ health, but also educate themselves on the potential connection between heart failure in dogs and dog food with legumes.
 Prioritize finding a legume-free food.
 Your vet may also point you toward a low-phosphorus diet if your Smooth Fox Terrier has kidney stones.

 Smooth Fox Terrier puppy food: Protein supports the healthy growth of a puppy’s nails, coat, and skin.
 It also supports muscle and tendon growth.
 Fat gives this energetic puppy the fuel it needs to explore its environment.
-Fat also has Omega 3 and 6 fatty acids that contribute to a healthy nervous system and regulate body temperature.
+Fat also has Omega-3 and 6 fatty acids that contribute to a healthy nervous system and regulate body temperature.
 Vitamins C and E are antioxidants for a puppy’s growing body.
 Calcium is an important ingredient for both bones and teeth.
-This is important especially for a breed prone patellar luxation.
-Giving a puppy access to clean, fresh water can help to prevent kidney stones from forming.
+This is important, especially for a breed prone to patellar luxation.
+Giving a puppy access to clean, fresh water can help prevent kidney stones from forming.

 Smooth Fox Terrier adult dog food: Lean protein supports healthy muscles, tendons, and joints in an adult dog.
 Fat in an adult dog’s diet is necessary to give it energy.
 But the amount should be limited so the dog doesn’t take on excess weight.
-Keeping a dog at a healthy weight can help to prevent Patellar luxation.
+Keeping a dog at a healthy weight can help prevent Patellar luxation.
 Also, a dog that maintains a healthy weight is less likely to develop heart disease.
-Vitamin A supports healthy vision while vitamin C is an antioxidant.
+Vitamin A supports healthy vision, while vitamin C is an antioxidant.

 Smooth Fox Terrier Maintenance and Grooming